-He has the most diverse dexterity among choreographers of any country.
+As you can see from the above image for Twinkle, Twinkle, Lucky Stars, Steve Martin wasn’t all that original when he used a tennis racket to fight those bullies in Roxanne (1987).
+Sammo has the most diverse dexterity among choreographers of any country.
 If he was requested, he could easily choreograph a fight scene for Arrow, Banshee or even Game of Thrones for that matter.
-It’s not completely out of the possibility realms, because George Lucas had wanted Sammo to choreograph the lightsaber duels in the Star Wars prequels.
-Not only is it a downright shame that it didn’t happen, it’s a pity that no-one thought about hiring him for the sequels.
+It’s not completely out of the possibility realms, because George Lucas wanted Sammo to choreograph the lightsaber duels in the Star Wars prequels.
+Not only is it a downright shame that it didn’t happen, but it’s a pity that no-one thought about hiring him for the sequels.

 “Sammo and Jackie Chan were good friends, but they had a natural rivalry.
 There was a scene where I had to kick Jackie in the chest with my side kick.
 Now, my side kick is my trademark, my most powerful kick, and as we were going through the scene, I was hitting him pretty hard, but Sammo kept asking for more power!
 So, I hit him harder, and Jackie kept dropping to the ground, cringing and crying, then Sammo would call for us to do it again.
 I hit Jackie so hard that I thought I was going to kill him!
 Sammo thought it was great fun!”